A few more Lonely Runners: Introduction

 With minimal effort, the conjecture can be proven to be true for $k=1$.
 The $k=2$ case was proven in the context of Diophantine approximation by Wills \cite{wills1967zwei}.
 Using a similar approach, the $k=3$ case was proven, first by Betke and Wills \cite{betke1972untere}, and then by Cusick \cite{cusick1974view}.
 The first proof for $k=4$ was given using a view-obstruction problem approach, by Cusick and Pomerance \cite{cusick1984view}.
-A simpler proof was then given by Bienia et al \cite{bienia1998flows}.
+A simpler proof was then given by Bienia et al. \cite{bienia1998flows} by relating the conjecture to nowhere zero flows in regular matroids.
 Thinking of the conjecture as a covering problem, the $k=5$ case was proven by Bohman, Holzman and Kleitman \cite{bohman2001six}.
-Later, Renault \cite{renault2004view} gave a simpler proof for this case.
-And finally, a study of the regular chromatic number of distance graphs, by Barajas and Serra \cite{barajas2008lonely}, led to a proof for $k=6$.
+Later, Renault \cite{renault2004view} provided a simpler proof for this, using a case-by-case analysis of all possible speed vectors.
+Subsequently, a study of the regular chromatic number of distance graphs, by Barajas and Serra \cite{barajas2008lonely}, led to a proof for $k=6$.
 The conjecture remains open for $k\geq 7$.

 Henze and Malikiosis \cite{henze2017covering} were among the first ones to study the conjecture from a polyhedral theory perspective.
-They made use of the equivalence of - (i) well-known geometric problems such as motion of billards balls in a cube avoiding an inner cube and (ii) determining the covering radii of lattice zonotopes. \ignore{Consider the path traversed by a billiards ball constrained to move inside a unit cube.
-The authors first gave the relation between - (a) minimum size of an inner cube placed inside the unit cube such that the path of any billiards ball intersects the inner cube, and (b) covering radius of a corresponding zonotope. \review{Using this, they provide a reformulation of the conjecture in terms of the maximum dilation of a zonotope such that, for a new lattice $\Lambda$, the zonotope contains a nontrivial lattice point $p\in\Lambda$, $p\notin\mathbb{Z}^k$.}} Furthermore, they establish, as the first unconditional proof, that it suffices to prove the conjecture for positive integral speeds.
+They made use of the equivalence of - (i) well-known geometric problems, such as the motion of billiards balls in a cube avoiding an inner cube, and (ii) determining the covering radii of lattice zonotopes. \ignore{Consider the path traversed by a billiards ball constrained to move inside a unit cube.
+The authors first gave the relation between - (a) minimum size of an inner cube placed inside the unit cube such that the path of any billiards ball intersects the inner cube, and (b) covering radius of a corresponding zonotope. \review{Using this, they provide a reformulation of the conjecture in terms of the maximum dilation of a zonotope such that, for a new lattice $\Lambda$, the zonotope contains a nontrivial lattice point $p\in\Lambda$, $p\notin\mathbb{Z}^k$.}} They established, as the first unconditional proof, that it suffices to prove the conjecture for positive integral speeds.